marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

   A C string constant that tells the GCC driver program how to run any programs which cleanup after the normal assembler.
   Normally, this is not needed.
-See the file mips.h for an example of this.
+See the file :samp:`mips.h` for an example of this.

   Do not define this macro if it does not need to do anything.